The Shakers (film): Filming and post-production

 In 1970, after being granted permission by the Shakers, Davenport began filming.
 On 19 May 1970 he visited Canterbury Shaker Village, where he interviewed and filmed several of the Shakers there: Eldress Marguerite Frost, Sister Lillian Phelps, and Sister Bertha Lindsay.
 From 1970 until 1972, Davenport made multiple trips to Sabbathday Lake Shaker Village, where he interviewed and filmed several of the village's Shakers: Sister Mildred Barker, Sister Elsie McCool, Sister Frances Carr, and Sister Elizabeth Dunn.
-At Sabbathday Lake, he spent a good deal of time filming Sister Mildred Barker, who was had wide-ranging knowledge of Shaker music, and who sang many Shaker hymns, some of which were quite obscure.
+At Sabbathday Lake, he spent a good deal of time filming Sister Mildred Barker, who had wide-ranging knowledge of Shaker music, and who sang many Shaker hymns, some of which were quite obscure.
 In addition, on 18 July 1971, Davenport filmed a Shaker worship service at Sabbathday Lake, possibly the first time Shaker worship had ever been filmed.
 About 120 of the short clips Davenport filmed ended up being used in the finished film.

 During the end of the filming, however, an issue arose which jeopardized the situation of the project.
 Conflict arose between the two communities, Canterbury Shaker Society, and Sabbathday Lake Shaker Society, over the decision of Canterbury, the headquarters of Shaker leadership, to bar new members from entering the Shakers.
 Sabbathday Lake, which was home to a handful of new converts, protested the decision.
 The relationship between the communities was so damaged that the members of the two refused to even see each other, even on the bicentennial celebration of the Shakers' arrival in the United States.
 This posed a challenge for Davenport, as he had already filmed at both locations, and now had to account for the portrayal of each community and its views on Shaker administration and theology in relation to the other.
 He decided not to include any mention on the controversy in the film, focusing on Shaker life before the issue arose.